WhiteHouse/buildmanager/README.md

 Usage
 -----

   1. Set up a build.make file at the top-level of your repository.
-(See build.example.make.)
+Drush make will use this to set up your site.
+(NOTE: You can include other make files in you your build.make, and included make files can include other make files.
+But when drush make runs with the --no-recursion flag.
+If your make file downloads a project with its own make file, drush make will NOT automatically build the stuff specified by that make file.)

   2. Set up config for your own site build in site_make.example.yml.
 This includes (see site_make.example.yml):